What is invoice finance?

 Who uses invoice finance?

 All businesses may benefit from the use of invoice finance!
 It can be a very smart way for small businesses to manage their cash flow from the outset.
 In total, over 45,000 small businesses use invoice finance as a funding option.
-It can be difficult for smaller business to secure bank loans without personal assets to pledge, however the great thing about invoice finance is a strong debtor book is all you need.
+It can be difficult for smaller businesses to secure bank loans without personal assets to pledge, however the great thing about invoice finance is a strong debtor book is all you need.
 Funding Invoice’s customers range from very young fashion start-ups to engineering companies with £7 million turnover.

 How can invoice finance benefit different industries?